[This post was originally published on 9th June 2020. It has been updated on 23rd May 2022.]

 You should only email people who have specifically opted-in.
 Otherwise you run the risk of sending emails to spam traps which can trigger sending bans.

 Once in a while, you can also create a journey or run a campaign on ‘Inactive’ subscribers to weed out the ones who should not be in your subscriber group.
 If there are no engagements or other account activity from their side, delete them from your subscribers’ list.

 Content Detective in Email Studio can help you test your email by simulating content filters in real sends.
 If there are content issues, the detective will tell you so you can take necessary action before sending the emails.

 As an email marketer, you probably spend a lot of time creating compelling email marketing campaigns with SFMC Email Studio for your audience.
 But don’t ignore the role played by email deliverability and make sure you follow the best practices for improving email deliverability in SFMC!
-We hope this guide to Bounce Mail Management in SFMC Email Studio enables you to get smashing campaigns that are appreciated by your subscribers.
+We hope this guide to Bounce Mail Management in SFMC Email Studio enables you to get your lovely campaigns the mileage they deserve.